Bangladeshi Wedding Traditions

 In the capital, Dhaka weddings have evolved into productions that would impress event planners worldwide.
 Here, tradition doesn’t compete with modernity - they dance together in five-star ballrooms where Sanskrit mantras echo through state-of-the-art sound systems.

-What makes Dhaka weddings distinctive isn’t just their scale (though 1,000-guest celebrations aren’t unusual) or budgets (easily reaching BDT 5,000,000 for elaborate affairs).
+What makes Dhaka weddings distinctive isn’t just their scale (though large guest lists aren’t unusual) or elaborate budgets.
 It’s how they compress traditions to fit urban timelines.
 That seven-day village celebration?
 Dhaka manages it in a packed weekend.
 Those multiple venues for different ceremonies?
-One hotel ballroom transforms from Gaye Holudgah-yeh hoh-LOOD to reception space through the magic of professional decorators.
+One hotel ballroom transforms from Gaye Holud to reception space through the magic of professional decorators.

 Chittagong: Coastal Celebrations